Bailey Horn: Boston Red Sox

 On April 30, 2024, Horn was traded to the Boston Red Sox in exchange for cash considerations.
 He was subsequently optioned to the Triple-A Worcester Red Sox.
 Horn was promoted to the major leagues for the first time on June 28, and made his debut the following day, against the San Diego Padres.
 With the major-league Red Sox, Horn appeared in 18 games, all in relief, posting a 6.50 ERA while striking out 13 batters in 18 innings and recording one win and one loss.

 Detroit Tigers

+2025

 On November 22, 2024, Horn was claimed off waivers by the Detroit Tigers.
 He was designated for assignment following the signing of Gleyber Torres on December 27.
 On January 9, 2025, Horn was claimed off waivers by the St. Louis Cardinals.
 He was optioned to the Triple-A Memphis Redbirds to begin the season.
 However, Horn was designated for assignment following the signing of Phil Maton on March 13.
 He was traded back to the Tigers that same day in exchange for cash considerations, and optioned to the Triple-A Toledo Mud Hens.
+Horn made 10 appearances for Detroit, logging an 0-1 record and 1.59 ERA with 10 strikeouts across 11 1/3 innings pitched.

+2026

+Horn was placed on the 10-day injured list on to start the season while he recovered from arthroscopic elbow surgery.
+He was moved to the 60-day injured list on April 22, 2026, after he had to be pulled from his rehab assignment a week earlier due to a setback in his recovery.
+On July 17, it was announced that Horn had undergone Tommy John surgery, ending his season.